gr2m/helpdesk/README.md

 - [x] automate "Upcoming shows" / "Past shows" sections in the repository README — [#10](https://github.com/gr2m/helpdesk/issues/10)
 - [x] automate "Upcoming shows" / "Past shows" sections on [my profile page](https://github.com/gr2m/) — [#10](https://github.com/gr2m/helpdesk/issues/10)
 - [ ] add a comment to the issue when I go live on twitch
-- [ ] Send out tweet 30 minutes before the show goes live
+- [x] Schedule tweet 30 minutes before the show goes live
-- [ ] Send out tweet when I go live on twitch
+- [x] Schedule tweet when the show goes live
 - [ ] Send out tweet when the video is available on YouTube
 - [ ] add comment with a link to the twitch recording once it's available
 - [ ] add a comment with a link to the video on YouTube once it's available in maximal resolution